 An older generation of homebuyers is not all bad news, though.
 Generation Y (Gen Y) is collectively coming of homebuying-age very soon.
 This demographic group is large, increasing 10% from 2008-2014.
 However, Gen Y had the great misfortune of entering the job market at the outset of the 2008 recession.
 The goods news is this: as California’s economy heats up in the coming years, rising numbers of (finally employed) Gen Y-ers are expected to add heat to the housing market.

-They might be renting now, but those home purchases are coming — in earnest right around 2019-2021.
+They might be renting now, but those home purchases are coming — in earnest in the years following 2021.

 Smaller homes, lower prices